-1 the candidate filing online through ORESTAR and pay the required filing fee, if any;

-\mathbb{Q}) See the ORESTAR User's Manual: Candidacy Filing for instructions on filing electronically.

-2 Form SEL 101 - Candidate Filing - Major Political Party or Nonpartisan and pay the required filing fee, if any;

-3 Form SEL 101 - Candidate Filing - Major Political Party or Nonpartisan and a nominating petition containing the required number of valid signatures.

-4 Form SEL 101 - Candidate Filing - Major Political Party or Nonpartisan and paying the filing fee, while the candidate also attempts to gather the required number of valid signatures on a nominating petition.
+- 1 the candidate filing online through ORESTAR and pay the required filing fee, if any; - See the ORESTAR User's Manual: Candidacy Filing for instructions on filing electronically. - 2 Form SEL 101 Candidate Filing Major Political Party or Nonpartisan and pay the required filing fee, if any; - 3 Form SEL 101 Candidate Filing Major Political Party or Nonpartisan and a nominating petition containing the required number of valid signatures. or - 4 Form SEL 101 Candidate Filing Major Political Party or Nonpartisan and paying the filing fee, while the candidate also attempts to gather the required number of valid signatures on a nominating petition.
 This is known as filing a "prospective" petition.
-If the candidate then submits already verified nominating petition containing the required number of valid signatures by 5 pm on the filing deadline, the filing fee will be refunded.

-A prospective petition may be filed at any time; however, signatures should be submitted in sufficient time to allow for signature verification process to be completed prior to the candidate filing deadline of March 12, 2024.
-See the Filing Requirements section for a list of filing fees and the deadline to submit completed forms.

-In most cases, candidates nominated at the primary election automatically move forward to the general election ballot.
+If the candidate then submits already verified nominating petition containing the required number of valid signatures by 5:00:00 pm on the filing deadline, the filing fee will be refunded. - A prospective petition may be filed at any time; however, signatures should be submitted in sufficient time to allow for signature verification process to be completed prior to 5:00:00 pm on the candidate filing deadline of March 3, 2026, for incumbent candidates or March 10, 2026, for non-incumbent candidates.
+See the Filing Requirements section for a list of filing fees and the deadline to submit completed forms. - In most cases, candidates nominated at the primary election automatically move forward to the general election ballot.
 However, there are some offices that may be elected at the primary election, in which case the candidate would not be printed on the general election ballot.
 ORS 249.088